Ninja-Squad/ninja-squad.github.com/_posts/2018-12-21-angular-cli-7.2.md

 - `evalSourceMap` in `ng build/serve` as it could be used to improve build performances, but isn't needed anymore.
 - `vendorSourceMap` in `ng build/serve`, as it has been replaced, see above.
 - `skipAppShell` in `ng build/serve` for a Web application as it had no effect.
+- `styleext` in `ng generate`, and should now be `style`.
+It is used to specify the extension of the style file of a new component (for example, `ng generate component user --style scss`).
+- `spec` in `ng generate`, and should now be `skipTests`.
+It is used to not generate tests (for example, `ng generate component user --skip-tests`).

 ## Flag override warning